 1 – Salteñas

 What varies by region and by vendor is the dough of the salteña.
-Some regions make their crusts light and flaky, others make it whole wheat, and yet others make it thick and dense.
+Some regions make their crusts light and flaky, others make them with whole wheat, and yet others make them thick and dense.

 Salsa Tipica – Traditional Sauce

 Llajwa (also sometimes spelled llajua) is an important condiment in Bolivian dining, whether you’re eating a home-cooked meal, trying street food, or dining in a restaurant.